Cut the pears into quarters; do not worry about the stems or seeds yet.

-Spread the mixture out on a silicone baking mat or something that will neither stick to it or scorch it.
-Those silicone mats are great, and they’re cheap now too.
+Spread the mixture out on a silicone mat or something that will neither stick to it or scorch it.
+Those silicone mats are great, and they are cheap now too.
 They save a lot of clean up.

 Bake overnight in your oven @170F/77C, 12 hours usually does it.
 It will be quite dried out on the edges and darkening a bit.
-That’s good.
+That is good.

 Stop and smell that.
 I mean, really STOP and smell the pears

-Using a rubber spatula so you don’t damage the mat, scrape the pear mixture back into your food processor or blender.
+Using a rubber spatula so you do not damage the mat, scrape the pear mixture back into your food processor or blender.

 Add the butter.